ToolJet/ToolJet/docs/docs/data-sources/mysql.md

 #### Parameterized queries:

-ToolJet supports parameterized SQL queries, which help prevent SQL injection and allows for more dynamic query construction.
-To use parameterized queries:
+ToolJet offers support for parameterized SQL queries, which enhance security by preventing SQL injection and allow for dynamic query construction.
+To implement parameterized queries:

 1. Use `:parameter_name` as placeholders in your SQL query where you want to insert parameters.
 2. In the **Parameters** section below the query editor, add key-value pairs for each parameter.